Mental health is complicated. Navigating our mental and emotional burdens is difficult under the most routine circumstances.

 This is one of the pandemic uncertainties that is most difficult to deal with.

 If someone close to you becomes sick with COVID-19, their survival is uncertain.
 This is a stark and sobering reality that many of us have had to confront.
+Many people have become caretakers for loved ones that have caught COVID-19, which presents an additional set of stressors.

 In other cases, the concerns about the safety and health of loved ones that are immunocompromised is a constant concern for many.